david-knott/moderncompilerinjava/CURRENT.md

 ## Diary
+*10th June 2020*
+Finished new implementation of codegen pattern matching for store and array store.
+Realized that store operations only use temporaries, they do not define them.

+TODO: Figure out how to unit test all the code snippets.

 *8th June 2020*
 Introduced new patterns for array type patterns.
 Unfortunately there is a bug where both the index expression and value expression are both being assigned to eax.
 This is either due to incorrect use / defs on instructions or a problem with pattern matcher.